 The term “albino” comes from word “albus” — the Latin word for “white”.
 Approximately one person in 17,000 is born with the condition, a rare genetic disorder characterised by a loss of pigment in the skin, hair and sometimes the eyes.
 Albino people lack melanin, the substance responsible for natural hair and skin colour.
 The condition affects people of all ethnicities globally.

 Diandra became so traumatised by these incidents that her parents took her out of school and moved her to the New York Institute For Special Education, where she mixed with other people with albinism.

 Things began to turn when, as she grew up, her life began to mirror that of the classic tale of the ugly duckling that becomes a swan.
 Young Diandra, once derided for her looks, was now being stopped regularly on the streets and subways of New York by strangers mesmerised by her beautiful albinism.
 One day while out shopping on 34th street, a young photographer, Shameer Khan, scouted her.
 “You’re beautiful, you should model,” he stated matter-of-factly.

 After working on some test shots for two months, Diandra joined Elite Models NY.
 It was the first time an albino model had ever signed to a major model agency.
 Suddenly, the fact that she was different became her calling card.
 “I like that I am not a cookie cutter girl” she said.
 Since then she has moved to Krush Model Management NY.

-Since then Diandra — who gave birth to her first child, Rain, on New Year's Eve 2015 — has become a regular fixture at fashion shows, and has worked for clients such as MAC, Vivienne Westwood and Jean Paul Gaultier.
-Simultaneously she has become a spokesmodel for other albino black people, after learning of their mistreatment, particularly in East Africa, where local superstitions mean that many live in fear of abduction and mutilation.
+Since then Diandra — who gave birth to her first child, Rain, on New Year's Eve 2015 — has become a regular fixture at fashion shows, and has worked for clients such as MAC, Gypsy Sport, Vivienne Westwood and Jean Paul Gaultier.
+Simultaneously the 26-year-old has become a spokesmodel for other albino black people, after learning of their mistreatment, particularly in East Africa, where local superstitions mean that many live in fear of abduction and mutilation.
 She works with an organization in Tanzania called Assisting Children in Need (ACN), fighting discrimination against the country’s albino community.

 *MODEL DIANDRA FORREST AND ALBINO BLACK PEOPLE ACCORDING TO GOOGLE SEARCH